ritushinde36/terraform-projects/Project6-RDS-module/README.md

 - ALB Module - Creates a DNS name to forward traffic to the EC2 instances present in a subnet across multiple availability zones.Refer the git repo for this module and example - [ec2-alb-module](https://github.com/ritushinde36/terraform-projects/tree/master/Project4-EC2-ALB-module)

 - The Application Load Balancer (ALB) is configured with path-based routing rules to intelligently distribute traffic.
 When a request reaches the ALB, it inspects the URL path and forwards the traffic to the appropriate target group based on predefined routing conditions.
-Each target group is linked to specific EC2 instances that serve different parts of the application, ensuring efficient, scalable, and organized traffic handling.

-    Example Flow:

-    1. A client sends a request to the ALB DNS endpoint.

-    2. The ALB evaluates the request path:
-        - If the request is /login.html, traffic is routed to the Login Target Group, which forwards it to EC2 instances hosting the login page.
-        - If the request is /home.html, traffic is routed to the Home Target Group, which forwards it to EC2 instances hosting the home page.

-    3. The selected EC2 instance responds back through the ALB, and the response is returned to the client.
+Refer the git repo for this module and example - [ec2-alb-project](https://github.com/ritushinde36/terraform-projects/tree/master/Project5-EC2-ALB-project)

+- Creates an RDS instance in the specifed subnet

 ### 📂 Project Structure

 ```
-Project5-EC2-ALB-project/
+Project6-rds-module/
 ├── modules/
 │   ├── ec2-module/                     # EC2 instance creation
 │   │   ├── data.tf                     # Data sources for fetching latest AMI